Market Commentary

 - Electricity spot prices are around double what they were in 2023 for the same period.

-- Victoria’s spot pricing was calm compared to NSW IN November, with the highest trading price registered at $595/MWh.
-The bulk of the trading occurred around the $60/MWh mark.
+- Victoria’s spot pricing was relatively low, with the highest trading price registered at $768/MWh.
+The bulk of the trading occurred around the $50/MWh mark.

-- The share of renewables in generation remained stable at 47%.
-Coal generation climbed from 52% to 59% of the energy mix.
-Gas increased substantially from 0.3% to 2.3% of the generation mix.
+- The share of renewables in generation dropped slightly to 46% stable at 47%.
+Coal dropped from 59% of the energy mix to 52.5%.
+Gas increased dropped from 2.3% of the generation mix to 1.5%.

 Queensland